shipyardapp/Shipyard-Documentation/docs/tutorials/non-native-language-vessels.md

 ## Setup

 :::caution
-For the sake of the this tutorial, we suggest starting off by building a Vessel inside either the *Playground* Project or a *Testing* Project.
-You can follow [this tutorial](first-project.md) to set that up.
+For the sake of the this tutorial, we suggest starting off by building a *Testing* Project.
+You can follow [this tutorial](../getting-started/first-project.md) to set that up.
 :::

 Getting started with this walkthrough is fairly straight-forward.